pyflies/pyflies/docs/generators.md

 You will see all generators installed in your Python environment.
-First column is in `langauge -> target` format and you can see here that we have three pyFlies generators registered:
+First column is in `language -> target` format and you can see here that we have three pyFlies generators registered:

 - `pyflies -> log` -- produces log files from `.pf` files and is a builtin